-EPA assesses the proposal to ensure that it is appropriate for approval via development approval and environmental authorisation, eg infrastructure and environmental harm controls are appropriate.
-As part of this assessment, the EPA seeks stockpile management information, such as intended markets and timeframes, to assess risks and inform the increased authorised stockpile limit as well as the period it will be in place.
-The information is not provided to the EPA.
-Environmental liability: \$6,250,000 (using EPA base formula calculation for 50,000 tonnes of material to be stockpiled over the SL, 3 hours to disposal and trucks with payload of 25 tonnes)
+Risk multiplier: 20% (where 20% of the waste levy represents processing costs and stockpile management costs) EPA assesses the proposal to ensure that it is appropriate for approval via development approval and environmental authorisation, eg infrastructure and environmental harm controls are appropriate.
+As part of this assessment, the EPA seeks a stockpile management plan (SPMP) with intended markets and timeframes, to ensure the material will flow to its designated fate in accordance with authorised timeframes and quality assurance requirements.
+The SPMP informs the EPA's risk assessment, the increased authorised stockpile limit as well as the period it will be in place.